AMR bankruptcy could spur more airline consolidation

 US Airways failed to acquire Delta through a hostile takeover bid in 2006, and Delta later merged with Northwest Airlines, which restructured in Chapter 11 at the same time as Delta, to become the No. 2 U.S. carrier.

 US Airways also had two rounds of fruitless merger talks with UAL Corp.
-UAL merged with Continental Airlines last year to form the world's biggest carrier -- the new United Airlines, a unit of United Continental Holdings (UAL.N).
+UAL merged with Continental Airlines last year to form the world's biggest carrier -- the new United Airlines, a unit of United Continental Holdings.